Protein losing enteropathy: Mechanism

+The widespread hypoproteinemia seen in protein losing enteropathy may present with complications related to the specific proteins lost, especially in severe disease.
+A decrease in antibodies (also known as immune globulins) may lead to an increased susceptibility to infections.
+And the loss of inhibitory coagulation factors may lead to a hypercoagulable state.

-In pediatric protein losing enteropathy there are several changes in epithelial cells causing PLE by augmenting the rate of flow of proteins (serum).
-Congenital molecular abnormalities, or dysfunctional lymphatic drainage might cause epithelial matrix changes.
-Proteoglycans, which are glycosaminoglycan chains attached to protein, directly causes PLE, as well as, augments inflammatory cytokines.
-Children who have congenital glycosylation defects usually have protein losing enteropathy.
+In pediatric protein losing enteropathy, changes in epithelial cells contribute to the pathogenesis of PLE by augmenting the rate of efflux of serum proteins.
+Congenital molecular mutations, poor lymphatic drainage and/or inflammation may cause epithelial matrix changes.
+The absence of proteoglycans, which are glycosaminoglycan chains attached to protein, may contribute to PLE and augment inflammatory cytokines.
+Children who have certain congenital glycosylation defects may have protein losing enteropathy.

 Diagnosis

 The diagnosis of protein losing enteropathy is made by excluding other causes of protein loss.
 Endoscopy can be used to localize the cause of the protein loss in the bowel.
-Different methods include faecal excretion of alpha 1-antitrypsin which is a marker of protein losing enteropathy, as well as, viral serologies which may be useful to detect PLE.
+Different methods of quantifying protein loss in the bowel include faecal excretion of alpha 1-antitrypsin, a marker of protein losing enteropathy, as well as viral serologies, which may be useful to determine the cause of the PLE.
+Alpha 1-antitrypsin is a blood protein that is lost in the gut, however, it is not actively secreted or absorbed by the gut, and it resists proteolysis in the gut lumen, thus making it a preferred protein for quantification of gut protein loss in protein losing enteropathy.
+Fecal alpha 1-antitrypsin may be quantified in a random stool sample, or more accurately, in a 24-hour stool sampling to quantify the amount of protein loss in PLE.
+In suspected cases of local disease, or when PLE is suspected to be due to lymph drainage abnormalities, lymphangiography may be used to localize the areas of lymphatic leakage.
+Imaging of the thoracic or abdominopelvic cavities may also aid in the diagnosis, possibly by identifying masses impairing lymphatic and venous drainage from the intestines and thus contributing to PLE.

 Treatment

-Treatment for protein losing enteropathy depends upon the underlying condition, according to Rychik, et al this could mean treatment of hypoproteinemia or of the intestinal mucosa.
+Treatment for protein losing enteropathy depends upon the underlying condition; according to Rychik and Spray (2002) this could mean treatment of hypoproteinemia or of the intestinal mucosa.

 For causes related to the heart, treatment for PLE after the Fontan operation treatment must be equal to the level of hypoproteinemia present.
 Therefore, it is useful to categorize patients based on their serum albumin levels, if less than normal (typically less than 3.5 g/dL) but greater than 2.5 g/dL, this can be seen as a mild form of protein losing enteropathy.
 Symptomatic management of edema with furosemide (and aldactone) can provide relief for the individual with mild hypoproteinemia.